|Cross Streets:||Vesey & Barclay Streets||Size:||480,831 SF|

 |Year built:||1927||Architect:||York & Sawyer|

 The office tower at 225 Broadway was completed in 1927, boasting a Renaissance Revival design by York & Sawyer.
-Also known as the Transportation Building, it has an alternate address of 2-4 Barclay Street, and is situated in Tribeca, across the street from the Woolworth Building.
+Also known as the Transportation Building, it has an alternate address of 2-4 Barclay Street, and is situated in the City Hall/Insurance District, across the street from the Woolworth Building.
 The site on which the tower sits on was previously part of Astor House, the first luxury hotel in New York City.
 The hotel was demolished and the Transportation Building was constructed, featuring a setback-design to respect the requirements of the 1916 zoning resolution.

 The 43-story building at 225 Broadway features more than 460,000 square feet of Class B office space and roughly 15,000 square feet of retail.
 The building, owned by Braun Management, offers tenants amenities like onsite security, 24/7 access, UPS drop off, and an attended lobby.